grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 This looks more like a part of specification, because we are documenting the format of the backup file name and show which part of the format is variable and which part is fixed.
-This is something you would probably find documented in a paper specification for the application you are writing -- it would probably contain a sentence saying: “The format of a backup file should be **backup\_H.zip**, where **H** is the current local host name".
+This is something you would probably find documented in a paper specification for the application you are writing -- it would probably contain a sentence saying: "The format of a backup file should be **backup\_H.zip**, where **H** is the current local host name".

-**Derived values** are about defining expected output in terms of the input that was passed to provide a clear indication on what is the “transformation" of the input required of the specified production code.
+**Derived values** are about defining expected output in terms of the input that was passed to provide a clear indication on what is the "transformation" of the input required of the specified production code.

 Third technique: Distinct Generated Values
 ------------------------------------------

 Let's assume that some time after our initial version is shipped, we are asked to make the backup feature applied locally per user only for this user’s data.
 As the customer does not want to confuse files from different users, we are asked to add name of the user doing backup to the backup file name.
-Thus, the new format is “backup\_H\_U.zip", where H is still the host name and U is the user name.
+Thus, the new format is "backup\_H\_U.zip", where H is still the host name and U is the user name.
 Our Statement for the pattern must change as well to include this information.
 Of course, we are trying to use the anonymous input again as a proven technique and we end up with:

 ```csharp
 [Fact] public void